 - UAV2: interfaces a TPAE with the 3GPP system for remote identification and tracking.

-NOTE 2: The semantics of UAV2 are outside the scope of this study.
+NOTE 4: The semantics of UAV2 are outside the scope of this study.
 However, the UAV identification information is part of the study.

-Editor's note: No assumptions are made as to whether UAV2 is a control plane or user plane interface.
+NOTE 5: No assumptions are made as to whether UAV2 is a control plane or user plane interface.

 - UAV3: 3GPP user plane connectivity for transporting C2.
 UAV3 can be intra-PLMN or inter-PLMN.